RMITLibrary/easy_cite/2022-build/markdown/apa7thed.md

 When including journal articles in the reference list, you must italicise the title of the Journal and volume number, and include the **digital object identifier (DOI)** at the end of the reference (if stated).

 > {.hanging-indent}Felton, A., & Royal, J. (2015).
-Skills for nursing practice: Development of clinical skills in pre-registration nurse education.
-Nurse Education in Practice, 15(1), 38-43. https<nolink>://doi.org/10.1016/j.nepr.2014.11.009 {/.hanging-indent}
+Skills for nursing practice: Development of clinical skills in pre-registration nurse education. *Nurse Education in Practice*, 15(1), 38-43. https<nolink>://doi.org/10.1016/j.nepr.2014.11.009 {/.hanging-indent}

 ###### end-subtype-content